brian-yang/Street-Fighter-VI/README.md

 **Brian Yang** -- Fixed knockback and getHit animation

-New Feature: Ported battle system into main app
+New Feature: Ported battle system into main app.

 Bug: The health bars are not in the right place.

 Goal: Add more characters and moves.
 Fix character select screen.

+### 1/20/2016
+**Anthony Liang** -- Enlarged characters
+-- Removed grid background
+-- Tested Ken

+Goal: Prevent players from spamming.

+### 1/22/2016
+**Brian Yang** -- Centered frames
+-- Prevented spamming

+Bug: Hitbox is not completely accurate.

+New Feature: Added knockback to battles.

+Goal: Complete character select screen.

+### 1/23/2016
 **Anthony Liang** -- Tried to fix crouch and make character stay in crouch when down key is pressed.
 Also created instruction screen and standardized character controls.

 Bug: When first player crouches (Ken), the second character also crouches.

 Goal: Fix bug and work on making it smoother.

+**Brian Yang** -- Fixed some bugs with knockback
+-- Fixed crouch
+-- Completed player selection screen

+Bug: Fighting is laggy.

+New Feature: Added player selection screen.

+Goal: Complete jump animation.